atlanntiss/Cryptopia/README.md

 - Caesar cipher (bruteforce cryptanalysis is available).

 **Hash functions:**
+- MD4.
+- MD5.
-- MD5 (available for strings and files).
+All the hash functions are available for strings and files.

 # Requirements.
 - Python 3.6 and some modules, written below.